vijaykpawar/rasabot/data/nlu.md

 ## intent:remittance_form
 - Which forms are required to be filled up for remittance abroad?
+- Can you help me with import forms
 - Can I get the forms for remittance abroad?
 - How to fill up form for remittance abroad?
 - remittance abroad